Reaching Out to Schools, Teachers and Children

 Free guided tours (given to more than 1,800 students each year) and bus subsidies, funded by the Friends of the Botanic Garden, are offered to local school groups.
 General tours of the Lyman Conservatory, the exhibition gallery, and the outdoor gardens and arboretum can be tailored to complement classroom study.
 Tours are available for local groups and nonprofit organizations.
 Local community members participate in an intensive volunteer training program and serve as tour guides.
 Audio tours of the Lyman Conservatory are available.

 Two seasonal floral displays are held annually in the Lyman Conservatory: the Spring Bulb Show and the Fall Chrysanthemum Show.
-The Church Exhibition Gallery offers changing educational exhibitions (for information on current exhibits and events see our website).
+The Church Exhibition Gallery offers changing educational exhibitions (for information on current exhibits and events, see our website).
 The Woods of the World display is a permanent installation of 178 different kinds of wood, with information about each wood’s characteristics and the formation of grain patterns.
-Plant Life Through the Ages, is a 60-foot-long plant evolution mural, providing an artful journey through the evolution of plants over the course of 3.5 billion years of life on earth.
+Plant Life Through the Ages, is a 60-foot plant evolution mural, depicting plant adaptations over the course of 3.5 billion years of life on Earth.

 The Smith campus is an arboretum, featuring more than 1,100 woody trees and shrubs.
 Specialty gardens include the Systematics Garden (where plants are arranged by family); Rock Garden; Perennial Border; Happy Chace ’28 Garden near the president’s residence; Japanese Garden; Wildflower and Woodland Garden; and Capen Garden, designed as a series of outdoor garden rooms, including a rose arbor, formal knot, color garden and perennial display.